hytest-org/niwaa_wrfhydro_monthly_huc12_agg/Training/README.md

 <a id="CONUS404-BA"></a>
 <h3>CONUS404-BA Background</h3>

-[CONUS404](https://www.sciencebase.gov/catalog/item/6372cd09d34ed907bf6c6ab1) is a high resolution hydro-climate dataset used for forcing hydrological models and covers 43 years of data at 4km resolution.
+[CONUS404](https://www.sciencebase.gov/catalog/item/6372cd09d34ed907bf6c6ab1) is a high resolution hydro-climate dataset used for forcing hydrological models and covers 43 years of data at 4kilometer resolution.
 Two separate fields (2-meter air temperature and precipitation) in this dataset had biases identified, leading to the development of a new product [CONUS404-BA](https://www.sciencebase.gov/catalog/item/64f77acad34ed30c20544c18).
-This dataset has downscaled the CONUS404 dataset from 4km to 1km, and bias adjusted the 2-meter air temperature and precipitation fields using Daymet version 3 as the background observational reference.
+This dataset has downscaled the CONUS404 dataset from 4 kilometer to 1 kilometer, and bias adjusted the 2-meter air temperature and precipitation fields using Daymet version 3 as the background observational reference.
 This workflow uses the precipitation and rainrate fields from the CONUS404-BA output (LDASIN).
+The following image was provided by David Gochis:

 ![Screenshot](images/CONUS404-BA.png)

 <a id="HUC12s"></a>
 <h3>WBD HUC12s Background</h3>

-The twelve-digit hydrologic unit codes (HUCs) are derived within the Watershed Boundary Dataset (WBD) and are part of a nested spatial unit system.
+The twelve-digit hydrologic unit codes (HUCs) are derived from the Watershed Boundary Dataset (WBD) and are part of a nested spatial unit system.
 Each drainage area is considered a Hydrologic Unit (HU) and is given a Hydrologic Unit Code (HUC) which serves as the unique identifier for the area.
-HUC 2s, 6s, 8s, 10s, & 12s, define the drainage Regions, Subregions, Basins, Subbasins, Watersheds and Subwatersheds, respectively, across the United States.
+HUC 2s, 4s, 6s, 8s, 10s, & 12s, define the drainage Regions, Subregions, Basins, Subbasins, Watersheds and Subwatersheds, respectively, across the United States.
 Their boundaries are defined by hydrologic and topographic criteria that delineate an area of land upstream that drain to a specific point on a river.
-The United States congress has assigned the USGS, along with other Federal agencies, to assess national water availability every five years under the SECURE Water Act.
+The United States Congress has assigned the USGS, along with other Federal agencies, to assess national water availability every five years under the [SECURE Water Act](https://www.doi.gov/ocl/hearings/111/SECUREWaterAct_031610).
 The HUC12 spatial unit is of interest because it is the reporting unit to perform this assessment through the [National Integrated Water Availability Assessments](https://pubs.usgs.gov/publication/pp1894A) (NIWAAs).

 ![Screenshot](images/WBD_HUC12.png)

 ## Compute Environment Needs
 The 10-year WRF-Hydro Modeling Application forced with CONUS404-BA is comprised of 12 years of hourly data (2009-2011).
-The following information was gathered to better understand computational needs:
-There are three leap years during this time span (2012, 2016, and 2020).
 There are 4 WRF-Hydro modeling application output file types used in this workflow: LDASOUT, LDASIN, CHRTOUT, and GWOUT.
 LDASOUT, CHRTOUT, and GWOUT each have 1 netcdf file for each hour in a day (24 files per day) while LDASOUT has 1 netcdf for every 3 hours (8 files per day).
+Additionally, there are three leap years during this time span (2012, 2016, and 2020).
+The following information was gathered to better understand computational needs:

 | **Source** | **File** | **File Structure** | **Time Step** | **Total Number of Files** | **Size** |
 | ------ | ------ | ------ | ------ | ------ | ------ |